vtex-apps/example-payment-authorization-app/README.md

 Now, if you go through the *checkout process*, you'll notice an additional verification step (set in our *Payment* app) after the *Order confirmation*.

+3. Testing a Payment app flow:

+By following the next steps, a Payment app will appear on the checkout screen allowing you to test the Payment app general flow.

+> ℹ️ Proceed with the following steps only with you want to test a Payment app flow, otherwise, skip to Step 4: Deploying the Payment app.

+    3.1.
+Make sure you have the Test Connector with the VTEX Example Payment app configured in your account.
+If you do not have it yet, contact the VTEX Support Team to help you with the installation process.

+    3.2.
+Edit the last name of the Test Connector to "Application".
+Example: `myconnectorname - Application`.

+    3.4.
+Select the payment condition associated with the Test Connector and finish the purchase in order to test the flow.

+> ⚠️ It is not possible to test the specific flow of each Payment app built.

 ### Step 4: Deploying the *Payment* app